Fortomet extended-release tablets

 Contact your doctor right away if you notice symptoms such as fast or difficult breathing; muscle pain or tenderness; slow or irregular heartbeat; unusual drowsiness, dizziness, or light-headedness; unusual stomach discomfort; or unusual weakness or tiredness.
 Contact your doctor right away if you start to feel unusually cold or if you have a general feeling of being unwell.

-Fortomet extended-release tablets is used for:
+Fortomet extended-release tablets are used for:

 Treating type 2 diabetes.
 It is used along with diet and exercise.
 It may be used alone or with other antidiabetic medicines.

-Fortomet extended-release tablets is a biguanide antidiabetic.
+Fortomet extended-release tablets are a biguanide antidiabetic.
 It works by decreasing the amount of sugar that the liver produces and the intestines absorb.
 It also helps to make your body more sensitive to the insulin that you naturally produce.

 Do NOT use Fortomet extended-release tablets if: